Map Data Using Root Inport Mapper Tool

 The Signal Editor user interface appears.
 You can select signals to plot.
 For example, to see a plot of

-ex_rootinportmappingexample) and then expand the
+example_rim) and then expand the

 signal_1entry.
-Select the check box for
+To plot the data for

 Close the Signal Editor user interface by clicking X.